simonklee/godis/readme.md

 # godis

 godis - a [Redis](http://redis.io) client for Go.
-It supports all Redis commands and common features such as pipelines and pubsub.
+It supports all commands and features such as transactions and pubsub.

 1. [Package docs](http://simonklee.org/pkg/godis/)
 2. [Source code](https://github.com/simonz05/godis)